patriciarrsilva/Digital-Campaign/README.md

 O processo de aprendizagem culmina com a **apresentação de um pitch aos responsáveis de comunicação das marcas convidadas**, com todas as componentes estratégicas, criativas e de desenvolvimento.

+This is a Progressive Web App responsive on different sized displays.
+It uses a service worker to cache some assets for offline use and includes a web app manifest to allow the instalation of the app on mobile devices.

 ## Quickstart

 To see it: